robert-hatfield/code-101-prework/prework/ubuntu/2_apt.md

 Now that your Terminal is setup, it's time to update Ubuntu's **Advanced Packaging Tool** or <a href="https://help.ubuntu.com/lts/serverguide/apt-get.html" target="_blank">APT</a> for short.
 If you've never heard of a package manager, think of it as an App Store of **free** command line programs.

 To get started, run the following commands.
-Each line is its own commmand, so copy, paste, and run them one at a time.
+Each line is its own command, so copy, paste, and run them one at a time.

 ```
 sudo apt-add-repository -y ppa:webupd8team/sublime-text-3